 Grodin remembers, “When I got married and wanted to become a mom in 2002, I weighed my options very seriously about what would be the best way to ensure the baby didn’t get Lyme and the other co-infections I had.”
 Grodin’s doctor advised she do shots of penicillin for 10 months.
 “I have three children, so as you can imagine that’s a lot of shots!”
 All of Grodin’s children were tested at birth, and thankfully were Lyme-free.

 There is always the risk that Grodin’s children could get their own tick bites.
-“As a mom, I’m constantly concerned about tick prevention and checking my kids,” Grodin says.
+“As a mom, I’m constantly concerned about Lyme disease prevention and checking my kids for ticks,” Grodin says.
 “I make sure my own back yard is as tick free as possible, and I use tick control to ensure this is the case.
 I use permethrin on my kids’ clothing, backpacks, jackets and so forth, and have educated them to do self-checks as well.
 My kids still enjoy all of the field sports and go off to sleep away camps and do all of the fun kid stuff that they want.”

 This Mother’s Day, I will raise a toast to Grodin and to all the moms who are Lyme Warriors.
 To my friend who insisted on treatment for her son; to my own mother, who makes me meals and talks me down when my symptoms flare; to my stepmother, who comes with me to my doctor’s appointments, takes notes, and asks great questions; to all the moms who are suffering from Lyme, or whose kids have it; to the moms who are fighting for awareness and prevention; and to the friends and caregivers who offer maternal love and support to patients.